 Daniel has dedicated his entire life to public service.
 He currently is a special operations firefighter with a valley city and a former fire department public information officer.

-Daniel represents the city of Phoenix on the Executive Committee of the Arizona League of Cities and Towns, on the board of Western Maricopa County Coalition (WESTMARC), ASU West Community Leaders, Arizona Emergency Medical Systems, BUILD Arizona, Project ALWAYS, and Phoenix Center for the Arts.
+Daniel represents the city of Phoenix on the Executive Committee of the Arizona League of Cities and Towns, on the board of Western Maricopa County Coalition (WESTMARC), ASU West Community Leaders, Arizona Emergency Medical Systems, BUILD Arizona, and Project ALWAYS.

 For information on the District 5 team, please click here.